abhishekdeokar/ionic-root/README.md

 Changes to the app design can be made with reference from the Ionic documentation.
 Ionic allows app design for Android, iOS and Windows Phone.

+As a prerequisite MongoDB server and the Loopback API needs to be running in the background.
+To do so type the commands below in the terminal from the loopback api folder that you will have created:

+	mongod

+And in a seperate terminal instance:

+	node .

+It is not mandatory to run the mongod command from the loopback project folder, and can be run from anywhere.

 The app does not yet run flawlessly.
-For running the app, type the commands below in the terminal from the ionicApp folder:
+For running the app, type the commands below in the terminal from the ionic-root folder:

 	ionic serve